 To know what you have spent and what the present value is

 Using our database forms you can enter the price you paid, what its present value is (for example you may have bought an item for $50 from a flea market but its true value at auction may be $200) and what you anticipate annual growth to be.
 The database will provide cost and value of your entire collection and each individual list you make.
-You can fine-tune as time goes on by entering the latest values and allowing the system to calculate a growth value based on the previous actual growth rate.
+The value is updated daily.

 Sell on eBay with a professional looking template